-Sedron Technologies’ patent pending Varcor Processor, formerly known as our Advanced VRD system, provides a highly efficient solution for processing liquid waste streams that concentrates and recovers the outputs into pathogen-free solid and liquid fractions.
+Sedron Technologies’ patent pending Varcor Processor provides a highly efficient solution for processing liquid waste streams that concentrates and recovers the outputs into pathogen-free solid and liquid fractions.
 This approach to treatment is extensible to many liquid waste streams, such as livestock manure, septic wastewater, and industrial liquid waste.

 Our Varcor Processor is a complete treatment solution in that, beyond just separating the solid and water, also heats, sterilizes, and distills the constituent components.
 At the system output, the distilled reuse water is treated to desired quality standards including those sufficient for environmental release, irrigation, reclaimed water, or wastewater treatment discharge.
 The solids produced are pathogen-free and are capable of being sold as a commodity in many cases.
 The Varcor Processor includes nutrient recovery technology that enables the capture of a concentrated ammonia solution for certain waste streams that can be sold as a fertilizer.